kuzzleio/kuzzle-admin-console/CONTRIBUTING.md

 ##### Updating reference screenshots

 - Every time you write a **new test** for the first time, you should run `npm run e2e-update-reference`.
 This script will generate all the screenshots and copy the new ones to the `reference` directory.
 - Whenever you want to **update an existing test**, you'll have to manually overwrite the existing reference with the new screenshot: the scripts won't do that for you.
+Don't forget to commit your references.

 #### All green locally, red on Travis